jlaire/dlx-cpp/README.md

 `dlx` can also solve generalized exact cover problems.
 The columns of the matrix should be sorted so that all secondary columns are on the left, before primary columns.
-The number of secondary columns can be given on the first line of input, after the number of columns.
+The number of secondary columns can be given on the first line of input, right after the width of the matrix.
 It defaults to zero, i.e., a regular exact cover problem.

+A very trivial example:

+    $ ./dlx -pv < data/generalized_example.txt
+    0 1 1

+    solutions: 1

 Sudoku example
 ==============

-Some interesting problems are just exact cover in disguise.
-Sudoku for example.
+Some interesting problems, such as Sudoku, are just exact cover in disguise.
 You can solve Sudokus using `dlx` with a happy little wrapper script:

-    $ ./sudoku.sh sudoku/in.1
+    $ ./scripts/sudoku.sh data/sudoku_1.txt
     846937152
     319625847
     752184963